You Don't Have To Pass Out To Be Blackout Drunk

 We don't have great epidemiologic data about this.
 I've seen the prevalence of blackouts ranging anywhere from 10 percent to up to 50 percent of young people who drink.
 It's fair to say it's not rare.

-Does blackout seem to explain, at least potentially, the great divergence we heard last week in the testimony of Ford and Judge Kavanaugh?
+Does blackout seem to explain, at least potentially, the great divergence we heard last week in the testimony of Ford and Kavanaugh?

 It's plausible that if he were drinking heavily and rapidly that he might have a blackout.
 So it's possible he might have no recollection of what happened.